-Keith Malcouronne is Managing Partner of Financial Professional & Strategy Services LLP, a Christian-led Chartered Accountancy and business consulting group with teams in the UK and India.
+Keith Malcouronne is Managing Partner of Financial Professional and Strategy Services LLP, a Christian-led Chartered Accountancy and business consulting group with teams in the UK and India.
 Keith is a non-executive director on the Boards of other businesses including BC technologies LLP and The Specialist Washing Company Limited.

 Keith also serves on the Boards of a number of charities including the Oxford Centre for Mission Studies, Guildford Diocesan Board of Finance (Vice Chair) and the Audit Committee of the Church of England Archbishops’ Council (Vice Chair).

-Mark Parsons is Senior Public Affairs Manager at the Royal Bank of Scotland Group.
+Mark Parsons is Head of Regional Engagement, SME Banking at Natwest and the Royal Bank of Scotland Group (RBS).
 He has held a number of public affairs roles including Head of Corporate Banking Public Affairs at RBS and Public Affairs Policy Advisor at the London Stock Exchange Plc.
 Prior to this, Mark was a Parliamentary Adviser to William Hague MP and Head of the Political Section at Conservative Central Office.

 He has a background in International development policy having been an adviser to the Shadow Secretary of State for International Development between 1999-2001.